Why senior developers fail to communicate their expertise

 TLDR

-• Senior devs frame problems as complexity management; the rest of the business frames them as uncertainty reduction, causing persistent communication failure.
+• Senior devs frame problems as complexity management; the rest of the business frames them as uncertainty reduction, causing a persistent communication mismatch.

 Key Takeaways

-• AI accelerates loop one but actively destabilizes loop two by worsening understandability, debuggability, and teachability while taking no responsibility.
+• AI accelerates the speed loop but worsens the stability loop by degrading understandability, debuggability, and teachability while taking no responsibility.

 Hacker News Comment Review